RussellGN/Task-Bridge/README.md

 # Task-Bridge

-**Task-Bridge** is a project management solution centered around deep integration with GitHub.
-It stands out by simplifying development-team management and software-project oversight for non-technical or GitHub-averse project managers, through an abstracted and simplified desktop interface.
+**Task-Bridge** is a project management solution with deep integration to GitHub.
+It stands out by simplifying development-team management and software-project oversight for non-technical or GitHub-averse project managers.
+It does this through an abstracted, simple and intuitive desktop interface.

-## 🖼️ Screenshots
+## 🖼️ Screenshots (version 0.2.1)

 <table>
   <tr>